 An approved Cottage Food Producer may sell from a venue, mobile unit, tent, booth or store front that does not require a permit from the Health Department as long as the products being sold are being made in the Cottage Food Producer’s home kitchen and are sold directly to the consumer.

 Anyone wanting to produce foods under the Cottage Food Law in Mobile County must present their required Food Safety Course Certificate and Product Labels to MCHD Inspection Service for review and approval.
 Upon expiration of their Food Safety Course Certificate, a Cottage Food Producer must make re-application for review of their current updated course certificate and labels.
 Please contact Inspection Service at 251-690-8116 for further details.

 Food Handler, Food and Beverage Courses

 Any food establishment employee that serves or prepares unpackaged foods or whose job duties require being in food preparation, service, storage or ware washing areas is required to obtain a food handler card every year from the Mobile County Health Department.

 Food Handler training is available 24/7 at MCHD Online Food Handler Training Class.
 Beverage classes are not offered online at this time, but all bartenders and wait staff are still required to obtain a regular Food Handler Card.

-The Food and Beverage Handler Card is valid for one year from the date of issue and renewals are required annually.
-The Beverage Handler Card will only be valid when signed by the person identified on the card.
+All Food Handler Cards are valid for one year from the date of issue and renewals are required annually.
 The card must be signed and kept on the person to whom it is issued, at all times, and a copy provided to their employer.
-The person in charge must keep a copy of each employee’s card on the premises.
+The person in charge at the establishment must keep a copy of each employee’s card on the premises for inspection.